 The threat of an engineered chemical disaster is clearly real.
-How capable the country is of responding to such a threat is another open question-Congress instructed the Justice Department to study how well chemical plants are prepared to prevent terrorist attacks, but did not fund the study.211 Chemical facilities were put on alert after the September 11 terror attacks.212 But, the question is, what likely bb The critical infrastructure includes such things as water supply, military installations, utility companies, natural gas distribution, and the electrical and communications networks.
+How capable the country is of responding to such a threat is another open question-Congress instructed the Justice Department to study how well chemical plants are prepared to prevent terrorist attacks, but did not fund the study.
+Chemical facilities were put on alert after the September 11 terror attacks.
+But, the question is, what likely means of attack are they on the alert for?

+The critical infrastructure includes such things as water supply, military installations, utility companies, natural gas distribution, and the electrical and communications networks.